haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 and insert measuring code only after important optimisations have been applied to your application code.
 This reduces the performance slow-down of profiling itself and gives you more realistic measurements.

+The ``program-options`` section allows you to add more settings like GHC options to the local packages of your project (See :ref:`Program options<program_options>`).
-The ``ghc-options`` setting allows you to further control which functions and other bindings the GHC compiler should profile or other aspects of profiling.
+The ``ghc-options`` setting allows you to further control which functions and other bindings the GHC compiler should profile, as well as other aspects of profiling.
 You can find more information and further options in the `GHC "cost-center" guide <https://downloads.haskell.org/ghc/latest/docs/users_guide/profiling.html#automatically-placing-cost-centres>`__. and the